 - It is always open to the parties to agree that English law applies – or, more accurately, that the substantive content of the foreign applicable law mirrors English law.

 - There is no need for a claimant to plead or particularise a foreign law where she contends that English law applies.
 This is the case even if it is arguable that some other law applies.
-McCombe LJ said that the claimant may in these circumstances have to raise the fact that there is some other potentially applicable law on an application for service out of the jurisdiction (but the other judges did not specifically say this).
+Arnold LJ said at that the claimant may in these circumstances have to raise the fact that there is some other potentially applicable law on an application for service out of the jurisdiction (and Underhill LJ agreed at ).

 - Where the claimant accepts that a foreign law applies but the defendant does object to reliance on the default rule that English law will apply, there is a divergence between all three judges.